nodejs/node/doc/api/tty.md

 ```

 *Note:* On Windows resize events will be emitted only if stdin is unpaused
-(by a call to resume() or by adding data listener) and in raw mode.
-It can be
+(by a call to \resume()`` or by adding a data listener) and in raw mode.
+It can
-also triggered if terminal control sequence that moves the cursor is written to
+also be triggered if a terminal control sequence that moves the cursor is written
-the screen.
+to the screen.

 *Note:* On Windows when changing console height the resize event will be
-signaled only if console screen buffer height was also changed.
+signaled only if the console screen buffer height was also changed.
 For example
 shrinking the console window height will not cause the resize event to be
 emitted.
-Increasing the console window height will only be registered when new
+Increasing the console window height will only be registered when the
-console window height is greater than current console buffer size.
+new console window height is greater than the current console buffer size.

 ### writeStream.columns
 <!-- YAML